belgianmobileid/doc/directIntegration/authentication.md

             <td>{% include parameter.html name="phone" req="OPTIONAL" %}</td><td>Returns the <code>phone</code> claim, which contains the user's phone number, and <code>phone_number_verified</code>, which is a boolean indicating whether the phone number was verified by the user.<br><br>If requested, a value SHALL always be returned for the above claims.</td>
           </tr>
           <tr>
-            <td>{% include parameter.html name="eid" req="OPTIONAL" %}</td><td>Returns the unique identification number of natural persons who are registered in Belgium, which consists of 11 digits of the form yy.mm.dd-xxx.cd (where yy.mm.dd is the birthdate of the person, xxx a sequential number - odd for males and even for females - and cd a check-digit), and the Belgian ID card number, which contains 12 digits in the form xxx-xxxxxxx-yy (the check-number yy is the remainder of the division of xxxxxxxxxx by 97).<br><br>If requested, a value SHALL always be returned for the above claims.</td>
+            <td>{% include parameter.html name="eid" req="OPTIONAL" %}</td><td>Returns the <code>http://itsme.services/v2/claim/BENationalNumbe</code> claim, which contains the unique identification number of natural persons who are registered in Belgium, and <code>http://itsme.services/v2/claim/BEeidSn</code>, which is a string indicating the Belgian ID card number.<br><br>If requested, a value SHALL always be returned for the above claims.</td>
           </tr>
         </table>
       </td>